 In the wild, hamsters are omnivores.
 They’ll happily munch on grasses, seeds, plant roots and the occasional tasty creepy-crawly.
-Depending on your breed of hamster you will need a different food.
+Depending on your species of hamster you will need a different food.

 It's important to handle your hamster from an early age so they get used to socialising.

-Supahamster Dwarf Hamster Harvest is an ideal replacement: a complete food containing small seeds and grains, wholesome peas and whole, dried mealworms for essential animal protein.
+Supahamster Dwarf Hamster Harvest is ideal for dwarf breeds: A complete food containing small seeds and grains, wholesome peas and whole, dried mealworms for tasty animal protein.

-Supahamster Hamster Harvest is an ideal replacement: a complete food containing grains, nuts and delicious whole, dried mealworms for essential animal protein.
-Your pets will need solid food from as young as 7-10 days old.
+Supahamster Hamster Harvest is ideal for Syrian hamsters: A complete food containing grains, nuts and delicious whole, dried mealworms for tasty animal protein.

 Hamsters don't have a very good eyesight, they are short sighted so they rely on their senses to find their way around.